 When researching about web hosting services, you will find a very large offer of Linux and Windows servers.
 Although Apple owns a web server service, it is not as popular as the two mentioned above.

 Thus, it is possible to host a PHP site in almost any company that offers services of this nature.
 Preferably, however, Linux is indicated as an ideal platform for sites in this language.
-This is because PHP is a language native to this operating system and the runtime will be slightly shorter on Linux servers’.
-Choose a Windows server only if you also want to host, in the same environment, a native application of this operating system, such as ASP.NET.
+This is because PHP is a language native to this operating system and the runtime will be slightly shorter on Linux web hosting servers.
+Choose a Windows hosting server only if you also want to host, in the same environment, a native application of this operating system, such as ASP.NET.

 Where to learn PHP for free